Algorithms for ridge estimation with convergence guarantees: Extraction of filamentary structures

-where $\nabla_{V_i(x_0)}$ is the directional derivative along $V_i(x_0)$.
-Thus, the ridge point $x_0$ yielding a local maximum of $f$ in the directions of $V_i(x_0), i=k+1,\ldots,d$ follows from the condition in (\ref{DEF1}) that $\lambda_i(x_0)<0$ for $i=k+1,\ldots,d,$ and the first order condition in (\ref{DEF1}).
-However, when running the SCMS algorithm, we of course do not know which point is a ridge point.
-Therefore, at a given step of the algorithm, we project the gradient at the current point $y_j$, say, on the space spanned by $\{V_i(y_j), i = k+1,\cdots,d\}$.
-Implicitly this means that we view the $V_i$'s as functions of $x$, and in this case, the derivatives are taken constrained in the corresponding integral surface, and because of this, the signs of the directional derivatives are usually not determined by the signs of the $\lambda_i$'s.
-As a consequence, ridge points are not necessarily local modes along the corresponding integral curves, but they can also be local minimizers or saddle points, as we explain now for $d=2.$ For a given point $x_0$ near the ridge, we consider an integral curve $x(t)$ defined as
+By definition, a ridge point $x_0$ is a local maximum in the directions given by the columns of $\Vbot[x_0]{f}$.
+So the goal of the SCMS algorithm is to stay in this subspace by projecting the mean shift vectors back into this space in each iteration step.
+Not knowing the ridge points (i.e. not knowing the target subspace), the algorithm projects the gradient at the current iterate $y_j$ on the subspace spanned by the trailing eigenvectors of the Hessian at this point $y_j$.
+Thus, the subspace to project on changes with each iteration step.
+Indeed these subspaces are tangent spaces to the integral curve/surface traced by the SCMS algorithm.
+It turns out that, because of this, the signs of the directional derivatives taken along these curves/surfaces are not necessarily determined by the signs of the eigenvalues of the Hessian.
+As a consequence, ridge points are not necessarily local maximizers when traveling along the integral curves/surfaces traced by the SCMS algorithm, but they can also be local minimizers or saddle points, and if they are, they are not identified as a ridge point by the algorithm.
+More details along with an example are provided in Appendix~\ref{appendix:a}.